GrupoOtto/supermercado-coupons-api/docs/api.md

   - `GET : Coupon[]`

-    Returns all products that satisfy the query filter
+    Returns all coupons that satisfy the query filter

     **Query Parameters**